Tom Turnure

-Thomas William Turnure (born July 9, 1957) is a former professional American football offensive lineman in the National Football League (NFL).
+Thomas William Turnure (born July 9, 1957) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 In college, Turnure played for the University of Washington and was named to the 1979 All-Pacific-10 Conference football team.
 Professionally, Turnure played for the Detroit Lions (1980–1983, 1985–1986) for six seasons.